-Fail-Over Key Name Description Common.Bigip.Failover.AwaitPeerAliveDelay = 2 Delay in seconds before testing whether peer is active.
+Fail-Over Key Name and Default Value Description Common.Bigip.Failover.AwaitPeerAliveDelay = 2 Delay in seconds before testing whether peer is active.
 The default value is 2 .
 Common.Bigip.Failover.AwaitPeerDeadDelay = 1 Delay in seconds before testing whether the peer has failed.
-The default value is ${\bf 1}.$ Common.Bigip.Failover.FailbackDelay= 60 Use active-active mode if set to 1 .
+The default value is 1.
+Common.Bigip.Failover.FailbackDelay= 60 Use active-active mode if set to 1.
 By default this is off and active-standby mode is used.
 Local.Bigip.Failover.UnitId This key is required.
 Each BIG-IP system must have a unique unit ID of 1 or 2 in the event that network communication is not possible with its peer.
-Common.Bigip.Failover.ActiveMode = 0 Use active-active mode if set to ${\bf 1}.$ By default, this is ${\bf 0}$ (off) and active/standby mode is used.
+Common.Bigip.Failover.ActiveMode = 0 Use active-active mode if set to 1.
+By default, this is 0 (off) and active/standby mode is used.
 Common.Bigip.Failover.ManFailBack = 0 If using active-active mode, the fail-over mechanism waits until receiving a command before surrendering resources to a rebooted machine.
 Common.Bigip.Failover.NoSyncTime By default, one BIG-IP system synchronizes its time with the other.
 Set this key to 1 to turn off the time synchronization feature.
-Common.Bigip.Failover.DbgFile File into which sod logs the fail-over debug information.
+Common.Bigip.Failover.DbgFile File into which the fail-over utility logs the fail-over debug information.
 Common.Bigip.Failover.PrintPeerState = 0 The default value for this key is 0 .
-Fail-over daemon (/sbin/sod) writes the state of its connection to its peer, hardwire and/or network.
-This information is written to the fail-over daemon's debug log file.
-Common.Bigip.Failover.UseTty00 = 0 Failover daemon uses /dev/tty00 for hardwired failover.
-Common.Bigip.Failover.UseTty01 = 1 Failover daemon uses /dev/tty01 for hardwired failover.
-Local.Bigip.Failover.ForceActive = 0 Failover daemon always attempts to become the active unit.
-Local.Bigip.Failover.ForceStandby = 0 Failover daemon goes to standby whenever it senses that its peer is alive.
-Common.Sys.Failover.Network = 0 Use the network by way of the sfd as a backup to, or instead of, the serial line for fail-over if this value is 1 .
+The fail-over utility writes the state of its connection to its peer.
+This information is written to the fail-over utility's debug log file.
+Common.Bigip.Failover.UseTty00 = 0 The fail-over utility uses /dev/tty00 for hardwired failover.
+Common.Bigip.Failover.UseTty01 = 1 The fail-over utility uses /dev/tty01 for hardwired failover.
+Local.Bigip.Failover.ForceActive = 0 The fail-over utility always attempts to become the active unit.
+Local.Bigip.Failover.ForceStandby = 0 The fail-over utility goes to standby whenever it senses that its peer is alive.
+Common.Sys.Failover.Network = 0 Use the network as a backup to, or instead of, the serial line for fail-over if this value is 1 .
 By default, this feature is 0 (off).
-Common.Bigip.Cluster.ActiveKeepAliveSec = 1 An active unit sends a heartbeat message to its peer with this frequency.
-Default is 1 second.
-Common.Bigip.Cluster.StandbyTimeoutSec = 3 Consider the peer BIG-IP unit to be failed if no message is received within the timeout period.
-Used by network fail-over.
-Default is 3 seconds.
+Common.Sys.Failover.NetTimeoutSec = 3 When using network failover, after sending a ping to this unit's peer, wait this many seconds for a response to the ping before timing out and sending another ping.
+Common.Sys.Failover.NetRetryLimit = 3 When using network failover, if the ping times out, then resend the ping this many times before initiating a reboot for the peer unit.